BP 8106 System Configuration

 11. All security patches, hot fixes, and service packs shall be tested and installed on applicable systems within one month of vendor release.

-12. Servers shall be scanned periodically and appropriate configuration hardening applied.
+12. Critical systems, such as servers, shall be scanned periodically and appropriate configuration hardening applied.

 13. The CISO shall coordinate an annual formal risk assessment process that identifies any existing or new threats and vulnerabilities to ensure PCC assets are adequately protected.